MDGrey33/Nur/README.md

 ### Todo:
 - Dockerize the Solution
 - Make a module that use assistants in the slack channel
-  - link slack time stamp to thread id coming from the response in a database table.
-  - When receiving a feedback match the slack timestamp to the thread ID and try to add a message to the thread instead of making a new one.
+  - Assistants can now answer feedback question(not tested)
+    - Need to add conversation to context
+    - Need to test and debug exiting slack loop
+    - Need to test and debug database error (lock might be needed)
 - Identify bot ID on bot start instead of storing it in configuration file
 - setup last update date and schedule to update confluence space with log in db
 - store embeds in database